chmouel/kss/README.md

 You can use the `-r` option with a regexp to restrict the status (or the log output) to certain containers.

+## Install

+You just make sure you have >python3.6, fzf and kubctl.
+Just download the [script](https://raw.githubusercontent.com/chmouel/kss/master/kss) directly into your path.
+I may do a [krew](https://github.com/kubernetes-sigs/krew) plugin if this get popular enough.

 ## Screenshots